Where is the birth center located?

 Can I have a home birth?

 Yes.
 We want women to be able to choose the birth that is right for them, including who helps them and where it occurs.
 Our center is as home-like as regulations will allow, but it isn't quite home.
 We will offer a limited number of home births each month, within 30 miles of the birth center.
-If you are outside of our range, several home birth midwives are available in metro St Louis and you can find their contact information at www.stlouismidwives.com.
+Our range includes St. Louis County, St. Charles County, and parts of Warren and Lincoln Counties.

 Do you accept insurance and Medicaid?